 my best friend finally picks up FaceTime.
 Her cheeks, nose,

-chin, and forehead are slathered in one of those masks she uses
+chin, and forehead are slathered in one of those masks she

 whenever she thinks she might be getting a zit.
 Which never